wolfeidau/wolfeidau_site/content/post/2019-05-11-serverless-background-jobs.md

 There are a number of things to be gained by moving to Step Functions:

-1. Testing, you will be able to test each element in the chain and make sure it performs it's discreet task
+1. Testing, you will be able to test each element in the chain and make sure it performs it's discreet task.
 2. Decoupling, you will have broken things down into pieces of code which can be refactored, or replaced independent of each other.
 3. Monitoring, given the visual nature of these pipelines you will be able to zero in on failures faster.

+Step Functions aren't the answer to every problem, but for multi step, long running jobs they are a great solution, if your fluent in the AWS ecosystem.